Chart Color Schemes

 Pearcedale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, the suburb is projected to experience a population increase just below the national median by 2041.
-Based on aggregated SA2-level projections, Pearcedale's population is expected to rise by 246 persons over this period, reflecting an overall gain of 6.6%.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
+Looking ahead, population projections indicate an increase just below the median for national areas.
+By 2041, the Pearcedale (SA2) is expected to gain 251 persons, reflecting a total growth of 4.1% over the 17-year period.

 Frequently Asked Questions - Population